Is Ethena Safe?

 Key Risks for Ethena Users

 The entire system depends on trading fees staying positive.
-When they flipped negative in October 2025, $8B fled the protocol in weeks.
-The $62M reserve fund lasts just 33 days under the protocol's own stress model — not a worst case, just a moderately bearish quarter
+When they flipped negative in October 2025, USDe supply fell from $14.8B to ~$3.8B over months.
+The $62M reserve fund lasts ~60 days at -10% annualized funding on the current supply — not a worst case, just a moderately bearish quarter

-The pending fee switch sends protocol revenue to ENA token holders instead of building the insurance fund.
+The ENA fee switch has been formally approved for a Q2 2026 governance vote — it would send protocol revenue to ENA token holders instead of building the insurance fund.
 The same token holders vote on how big the insurance fund should be.
 They conveniently changed the risk model to make the current fund look 'oversized'

 Half the protocol's short positions sit on Binance.
-If Binance halts futures trading for any reason, Ethena has to re-hedge $3.25 billion across smaller exchanges — the slippage alone could exceed the entire reserve fund
+If Binance halts futures trading for any reason, Ethena has to re-hedge roughly $2.2 billion across smaller exchanges — the slippage alone could exceed the entire reserve fund

 Your deposits are held by third-party custodians (Copper, Ceffu) off-chain.
 The Bybit hack proved this works against exchange failure, but if a custodian itself goes bankrupt, your money could be frozen for months or years